Semantic, Orthographic, and Phonological Biases in Humans' Wordle Gameplay: Methods

 \subsubsection{Levenshtein Distance}

-quantifies the minimum number of edits—insertions, deletions, or substitutions—needed to transform one word into another ~\citep{levenshtein1966binary}.
+The Levenshtein Distance measures the minimum number of edits --- insertions, deletions, or substitutions --- needed to transform one word into another ~\cite{levenshtein1966binary}.
 This feature captures how closely a player's subsequent guesses align with their previous ones in terms of structural similarity.
-A smaller Levenshtein distance indicates that the player is selecting guesses that are more similar to their prior attempts, potentially reflecting a reluctance to explore novel letter combinations or a preference for minimizing cognitive effort.
+A smaller Levenshtein distance may indicate that the player is selecting guesses that are more similar to their prior attempts, potentially reflecting a reluctance to explore novel letter combinations or a preference for minimizing cognitive effort.

-\subsubsection{Semantic distance}
+\subsubsection{Semantic Distance}

-The Word2vec distance is computed using negative cosine similarity between word embedding pairs.
-Words are represented as vectors using Word2Vec~\citep{mikolov2013distributed}, a neural network model that converts words into continuous vector representations.
-Word embeddings such as Word2Vec being closer together in Euclidean space is more likely to the words corresponding to those embeddings being semantically related than for two embeddings far apart.
-This property measures semantic relatedness of guesses, allowing a quantitative measurement to the extent that players' guesses are influenced by the meanings and associations of previous guesses.
-A smaller Word2Vec distance indicates a tendency to rely more on semantically related words, suggesting a bias toward guessing conceptually or contextually similar words.

-The GloVe distance is computed using negative cosine similarity between word embedding pairs as well.
-Words in this case are represented as vectors using an unsupervised learning algorithm that uses word co-occurance statistics, similarly to word2vec \citep{pennington2014glove}.
+The GloVe~\cite{pennington2014glove} distance is computed using the negative cosine similarity between GloVe word embedding pairs.
+Humans may potentially be biased to make guesses that are semantically close to their previous guesses.